boltscape/react-todo/README.md

-# Getting Started with Create React App
+# To-Do List in React

 This is the front-end of the To-Do list app to be used in conjunction with the Spring Boot backend.